Acaruso/blog/README.md

 # Python blog
-A simple blog using Python, Flask, and MySQL
+A blog written with Python, Flask, and MySQL